federicapardini/Real_time_ash_forecast/README.md

 # Real-time ash forecast at Mt.
 Etna (Italy)

 This repository provides volcanic ash hazards maps at Mt.
 Etna produced by numerical simulations performed in real-time when explosive eruptions occur.

-The numerical procedure for ash forecast has been developed at INGV-Sezione di Pisa and it runs automatically and in real-time when bulletins reporting Mt.
+The numerical procedure has been developed at INGV-Sezione di Pisa and it runs automatically and in real-time when bulletins reporting Mt.
 Etna explosive activity are released by The Etnean Observatory of INGV.

 The main features of the forecast procedure are: